abinit/abipy/docs/workflows.rst

 ..
 IMPORTANT::

-    various resource managers will first execute your bashrc before starting to load the new modules.
+    Various resource managers will first execute your ``.bashrc`` before starting to load the new modules.

 We also increase the size of the stack with ``ulimit`` before running the code and we run Abinit with the ``mpirun`` provided by the modules.